alexandrajulius/approval-tests/README.md

 ```
 $ mv tests/Example/approval/GildedRoseTest.testUpdateQuality.received.txt tests/Example/approval/GildedRoseTest.testUpdateQuality.approved.txt
 ```
-When you run your test again, the `received.txt` will be gone and you will have your test output in the `approval.txt`.
+When you run your test again, the `received.txt` will be gone, and you will have your test output in the `approval.txt`.

 ## How to run
 Dependencies: